Xia-sw22/AURA/README.md

-# A Deep Learning Model for Personalized Intra-arterial Therapy Planning in Unresectable Hepatocellular Carcinoma

 This repository provides the code for [Multimodal transformer-based model for predicting prognosis after radiotherapy plus systemic therapy in hepatocellular carcinoma].
 Based on the code, you can easily train your own AURA by configuring your own dataset and modifying the training details (such as optimizer, learning rate, etc).

 ## Overview